 - Identifying chimneys used by nesting swifts (just one pair per chimney).

-- Monitoring the use of chimneys by swift families and determining nesting success.
+- Documenting the use of chimneys by swift families and determining nesting success.

 - Tracking rates of loss of local chimneys used by swifts.

-- Advocating for protection of swift chimneys (landowners, governments, NGOs, etc.).
+- Advocating for the protection of swift chimneys (landowners, governments, NGOs, etc.).

 - Making input on swift-related issues to policy documents, governmental processes, etc.

-- Collaborating with others, and taking advantage of opportunities to promote swift conservation.
+- Collaborating with others to advance swift conservation.

-- Teaming up with wildlife rehabilitators who specialize in the care of swifts to facilitate releases of hand-reared orphaned swifts.
+- Teaming up with swift rehabilitators to facilitate releases of hand-reared orphan swifts.

 Nature London’s Chimney Swift volunteers are a very informal group.
-If you would like to get involved in helping with Chimney Swift monitoring and conservation, we welcome you.
+If you would like to learn more or get involved in helping with Chimney Swift monitoring, education and conservation, we welcome you.
 Please contact us at email@example.com.
 To learn more about Chimney Swifts and Nature London’s associated activities, please see our Chimney Swift Resources.